Famous quote by Gary Ackerman

 The quote by Gary Ackerman addresses the problem of congressional intervention in personal or private matters, particularly describing a circumstance where Congress considered placing itself into a family-related decision.
 Ackerman's statement reflects a deep concern about the appropriateness and jurisdiction of legislative bodies in matters that might be thought about extremely individual and beyond the common public policy debates.

-Ackerman utilizes the word "unconscionable," suggesting that such an action by Congress would be not only inappropriate however also ethically undesirable.
+Ackerman utilizes the word "unconscionable", suggesting that such an action by Congress would be not only inappropriate however also ethically undesirable.
 The term indicates a strong ethical judgment, suggesting that the disturbance would break basic concepts of right and wrong.
-By specifying that Congress is "particularly unqualified," Ackerman underscores a belief that lawmakers lack the necessary competence, context, or ethical authority to make decisions on such intimate problems.
+By specifying that Congress is "particularly unqualified", Ackerman underscores a belief that lawmakers lack the necessary competence, context, or ethical authority to make decisions on such intimate problems.
 This recommends that such choices ought to be delegated people, families, or possibly experts with specific knowledge and understanding, rather than political leaders who may not fully grasp the complexities involved.

 Additionally, the phrase "to intrude ourselves into the lives of this household" highlights a respect for privacy and autonomy.
 Ackerman appears to advocate for the defense of individual boundaries against governmental overreach.
 The family unit is typically seen as a basic social structure, deserving of respect and freedom from undue external influence.
-By utilizing the term "intrude," Ackerman paints the image of an unwelcome and strong entry into a private sphere, further emphasizing the inappropriateness of congressional intervention.
+By utilizing the term "intrude", Ackerman paints the image of an unwelcome and strong entry into a private sphere, further emphasizing the inappropriateness of congressional intervention.

 In summary, Gary Ackerman's quote is a critique of prospective governmental overreach into private household matters.
 It requires a cautious consideration of the boundaries between public governance and personal decision-making, promoting for personal autonomy and expertise over legal interference.
 The quote reflects more comprehensive themes of private rights, ethical governance, and the obligation of lawmakers to appreciate the limits of their authority.

-This quote is written / told by Gary Ackerman somewhere between November 19, 1942 and today.
+USA Flag This quote is from Gary Ackerman somewhere between November 19, 1942 and today.
 He/she was a famous Politician from USA.
+The author also have 8 other quotes.